ZeroHackz/Redirect-Blocker/README.md

 ### Robust URL matching: Implement hostname matching in isURLMatch and isURLMatchPOPUP in background.ts, content.ts, and script.ts.

+### Refactor onCreated and onUpdated: Simplify with early returns, helper functions, and replace setInterval with chrome.webNavigation.onCommitted.

 ###### Updated by ZeroHackz
 ---------------
 # Redirect Blocker